-A specialist support group for adoptees.
+Specialist support groups for adoptees.

 Monitoring and evaluation of Adopt London North

 The work of the agency is overseen strategically by the Governance Board, which meets regularly throughout the year.
 The quality of practice and impact on children is reviewed by the Quality Assurance Board, which meet monthly.